 2120.2 FLEXIBLE PATHWAYS

-Schools must provide students the opportunity to experience learning through flexible and multiple pathways, including but not limited to career and technical education, virtual learning, work-based learning, service learning, internships, apprenticeships, community research and civic engagement, dual enrollment, and early college.
+Schools must provide students the opportunity to experience learning through flexible and multiple pathways, including but not limited to career technical education, virtual learning, work-based learning, service learning, internships, apprenticeships, community research, and civic and community engagement, dual enrollment, and early college.
 Learning must occur under the supervision of an appropriately licensed educator.
 Learning expectations must be aligned with state expectations and standards.

-Students must be allowed to demonstrate proficiency by presenting multiple types of evidence, including but not limited to teacher or student-designed assessments, portfolios, performances, exhibitions and projects.
+Students must be allowed to demonstrate proficiency by presenting multiple types of evidence, including but not limited to teacher or student-designed assessments, portfolios, performances, exhibitions, and projects.

 To develop and expand flexible pathways that are effective and equitable, school boards and school staff must:

-integrate an understanding and respect for the diversity of cultural, racial, ethnic, linguistic, and social identities and experiences that shape and impact children’s lives as students and integrate that understanding into the district’s planning and procedures related to flexible pathways;
+integrate understanding and respect for the diversity of cultural, racial, ethnic, linguistic, and social identities and experiences that shape and impact learners’ lives and integrate that understanding into the SU/SD’s planning and procedures related to flexible pathways;

 recognize and reduce social and economic barriers to accessing flexible pathways;